Set along the banks of the Waikato River, this 17-acre resort on New Zealand’s North Island regularly records trout catches of 10 pounds o

 From among the cypress trees in the hills of Fiesole, Il Salviatino peeks out onto the Florentine skyline.

 In 2007, Emirates Hotels & Resorts purchased a 4,000-acre site in Australia’s Blue Mountains with the intention of building a resort-c

 Las Vegas businessman Larry Ruvo believes success should be shared.

 Geoff Kruth steers his Toyota Camry down a gravel road lined with industrial-size waste bins and derelict autos.

-It is a balmy June afternoon at Delaire, Laurence Graff’s lush, 100-acre vineyard property in Stellenbosch, on South Africa’s Western Cape.
+It is a balmy June afternoon at Delaire, Laurence Graff’s lush, 100-acre vineyard property in Stellenbosch, on South Africa’s Western Cape

-On a hill next to the Clos Apalta vineyards and winery, the Lapostolle Residence consists of four opulent casitas that are so private you can sunbathe nude on your terrace while gazing at the near
+On a hill next to the Clos Apalta vineyards and winery, the Lapostolle Residence consists of four opulent casitas that are so private you

 The restored British Colonial buildings that mark the entrance to Capella Singapore shield an even greater architectural treasure.